kmadathil/sanskrit_parser/README.md

        No semantic validation will be performed (up to higher levels)

 #### Current Status
-In progress.
-Advanced version with sandhi split/join and convenient rule definition is at sandhi.py.
+Module that performs sandhi split/join and convenient rule definition is at `lexical_analyzer/sandhi.py`.

-Basic version is embedded in SanksritLexicalAnalyzer.py.
+Rule definitions (human readable!) are at `lexical_analyzer/sandhi_rules/*.txt`

 ### Level 1
 * From dhatu + lakAra + puruSha + vachana to pada and vice versa